What causes back pain?

 Needles and injections

 While some studies have found that acupuncture helps chronic back pain, more recent studies looking at sham or simulated acupuncture – where needles are inserted at non-acupuncture points or are inserted shallower than usual – have found it to be equally effective.
 Dry needling – where acupuncture needles are placed on or near the sore bits, rather than on acupuncture meridians – also appears to be a useful supplement to other therapies.
-So, sticking non-injecting needles in your back may be helpful.

 Injection therapy involves injecting drugs into different parts of the spine, ligaments, muscles or pain-producing trigger points.
 Drugs vary, but tend to be those that reduce swelling (corticosteroids or NSAIDs) and pain (opioids or anaesthetics).
 There's no strong evidence for or against injection therapy, though there is a risk of side effects such as headaches, dizziness, temporary pain near the injection site and nausea.